gardener/gardener/docs/proposals/26-workload-identity.md

 ### API Changes

-A new resource `WorkloadIdentity` in `authentication.gardener.cloud` API Group will be implemented.
+A new resource `WorkloadIdentity` in `security.gardener.cloud` API Group will be implemented.
 It will specify different characteristics of the JWT, like the value for the `aud` claim.